kinectron/kinectron/memory-bank/progress.md

     - RAW_DEPTH: Master switch for raw depth logging
     - PERFORMANCE: For performance-related logs
     - DATA: For data integrity logs
-    - NETWORK: For network-related logs
+    - PEER: For peer connection logs
   - Added UI controls in streamTest.html for toggling debug flags
   - Wrapped console logs with appropriate debug flag checks
   - Used console.group() for better organization of related logs
   - Added essential vs. non-essential message differentiation in debug panel
+  - Implemented conditional logging in peerConnection.js using DEBUG.PEER flag
+  - Added PEER debug checkbox to streamTest UI
 - **Current Behavior**:
   - Debug logging is disabled by default
   - Users can enable specific categories of logging as needed
   - Console output is clean and organized when debugging is enabled
   - Debug panel only shows essential information by default
+  - Peer connection logs can be toggled independently from other debug logs

 ## Completed Features